MattiasBuelens/web-streams-polyfill/etc/web-streams-polyfill.api.md

 export interface UnderlyingByteSource {
     // (undocumented)
     autoAllocateChunkSize?: number;
-    // Warning: (ae-forgotten-export) The symbol "ReadableStreamErrorCallback" needs to be exported by the entry point polyfill.d.ts
+    // Warning: (ae-forgotten-export) The symbol "UnderlyingSourceCancelCallback" needs to be exported by the entry point polyfill.d.ts
     //
     // (undocumented)
-    cancel?: ReadableStreamErrorCallback;
+    cancel?: UnderlyingSourceCancelCallback;
     // (undocumented)
     pull?: ReadableByteStreamControllerCallback;
     // Warning: (ae-forgotten-export) The symbol "ReadableByteStreamControllerCallback" needs to be exported by the entry point polyfill.d.ts